jhlee111/PerformanceDashboardTicker/README.md

 2. Clone the project: `clasp clone <scriptId>`
 3. Make changes locally
 4. Push changes: `clasp push`

+## Running Integration Tests

+The project includes integration tests to verify data provider functionality, especially for challenging sources like KOSDAQ data.
+To run these tests:

+### PlayWright Tests

+1. Install PlayWright CLI: `npm install -g playwright`
+2. Run the KOSDAQ test: `node __tests__/integration/naverKosdaqPlaywright.test.js`

+These tests are valuable for diagnosing issues when the data providers stop working due to source website changes.
+They help understand the correct API endpoints and response formats to implement in the provider classes.

 ## File Execution Order in Google Apps Script